vmware-tanzu/cartographer/rfc/rfc-0000-input-output-correlation.md

 [unresolved-questions]: #unresolved-questions

-It is unclear how to solve for resources which require matching against their spec, but do not conform to the `observedGeneration` pattern.
-The same can be said for resources which do not expose sufficient detail to write proper health determination rules.
+Ultimately, artifact tracing will require being able to correlate inputs with outputs for all resources stamped out for a blueprint owner.

+If a resource does not behave in such a way that the above mechanics can be applied meaningfully, then the resource cannot be used if artifact tracing is desired.

 # Spec.
 Changes

 [spec-changes]: #spec-changes

-All templates will now have a mandatory `observedMatch` field, which must be an array containing at least one element identifying a pair of jsonpath expressions, representing details which must be matched against an input and an output.
+All templates will now have an optional `correlationRules` field, which must be an array containing at least one element identifying a pair of jsonpath expressions, representing details which must be matched against an input and an output.

 ```yaml